-For many working moms, many delegate some responsibilities to their housegirls.
-A Mummy Tales reader inboxed me with an experience she recently went through with this regard, and requested if I could share it with other readers.
-So here goes:
+For many working moms, many delegate some responsibilities to their house girls.
+A Mummy Tales reader inboxed me with an experience she recently went through, and requested if I could share it with other moms.
+She said:

 “The other day while at chama with the gals, we got talking and I learnt something that has totally opened my eyes to something I wasn’t aware of.

 For a while, my 4 year-old daughter had been complaining of pain when urinating.
 I had taken her to hospital many times, and each time she was tested for a Urinary Tract Infection (UTI), the results always came out negative.
 So at chama, when one of my pals mentioned the practice of douching, a practice common among some communities in one of the neighboring countries (where I am currently based), I put two and two together and got a ‘light bulb moment’.

 (Douching is washing or cleaning the vagina with water or other mixtures of fluids.
 Women who douche say they do this to keep themselves fresh, get rid of vaginal odour, rinse away menstrual blood, prevent pregnancy after having sex, and also to avoid STI’s.
 Douching is not recommended by health experts).